Restoring the Truckee River

 - Educational opportunities for local students and recreational users

-So far, four properties have been restored — McCarran Ranch, Lockwood, 102 Ranch, and Mustang Ranch — and a fifth is underway on the Tracy Reach.
+So far, four properties have been restored — McCarran Ranch Preserve, Lockwood, 102 Ranch, Mustang Ranch and the Tracy Reach—and additional restoration is underway at the west end of the McCarran Ranch Preserve.
 (View a map).
 In total, the restoration work includes:

 - 19 new wetlands